Azure/AppConfiguration/releaseNotes/KubernetesProvider.md

 ### New Features

-* Resolving Key Vault References and download them to Kubernetes Secret
+* Added support for Key Vault references, which allows resolved secrets to be saved to a Kubernetes Secret.

 ## 1.0.0-alpha - March 8, 2023